quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   microseconds, unlike the 'max_ack_delay' transport parameter, which is in milliseconds.
 Sending a value smaller than the `min_ack_delay` advertised by the peer is invalid.
 Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+On receiving a valid value in this field, the endpoint MUST update its `max_ack_delay` to the value provided by the peer.

 Reordering Threshold: